RickStrahl/Westwind.Globalization/Readme.md

 </script>
 ```

+Note also that there's a `dbRes()` function included in the class that allows safe string based access to properties like `resources.dbRes('Ready')`.
+That is if you try to access resources that don't exist or are null//empty the resourceKey is returned.
+This allows for resource names that act as 'default' values or at least will  act as fail-safe that returns the key which is better than no text at all.
+The behavior of this function is similar to to the DbRes.T() function on the server.

 ## Project Sponsors
 The following people/organizations have provided sponsorship to this project by way of direct donations or for paid development as part of a development project using these tools: